HITECHCRIME/HC_SG09_Ignorant/README.md

 **Irma Beat Retnik**

-[CHORUS]
-Out of their way, out of their way
-Here I come I will shout it in your face

-Until you know that you're wrong x2
-Finding your true self, though one run

-[VERSE 1] 1:19
 feeling twisted did the count outside - lost it all
 I assumed a role for you - fuck - what I felt inside it crushed my soul - now I know, damn - knew it all along